rohitiglas/Login-with-TDD/README.md

 ### Test Case 2 : user submits empty form (no username or password provided)
-So in this case User simple press Login button without entering UserName and Password field so We should show a validation error message like Form is empty.
+So in this case User simple press Login button without entering UserName and Password field then We should show a validation error message like Form is empty.
 Let's start write test case
 ```
  it("shows 'form-fields-empty' error if user submits without username or password", () => {